 If you feel adventurous or want to test your winter driving skills, opt for a self-drive adventure.
 Take the wheel to see specific regions or tour around the country.

-Photograph the glittering waterfalls, admire the snowy mountains, and hopefully catch sight of the colorful Northern Lights in the night sky.
+Photograph the frozen waterfalls, admire the snowy mountains, and hopefully catch sight of the Northern Lights in the night sky.

 Visit Iceland in spring – March to May

 Did you know that the country celebrates the “First day of summer” in April?
-That’s because it’s an exciting time of revival and reawakening.
+That’s because it’s a period of transition from winter to summer conditions.

 The spring season is the most varied time of the year, transitioning from snowy winter weather to bright and sunny days.
 From March, the temperature in Iceland starts to climb back up and so does the number of daylight hours.

-This is another ideal time to visit if you’re looking to get away from the crowds and enjoy Iceland in a bit more peace.
-Relax in the hot springs or heated pools after days of exploring around the south coast.
+This is another ideal time to visit if you’re looking to get away from the crowds and enjoy Iceland with fewer visitors.
+Visit geothermal pools and hot springs or heated pools after days of exploring around the south coast.
 This is a great time for birdwatching as well.

 Best time to visit Iceland for the Northern Lights